v-julia/Coverage/README.md

                         Title of output file figure

 ```
-### Requirements:

-* argparse
-* Biopython
-* matplotlib
-* subprocess
-* pandas
-* numpy
-* pathlib
-* time
-* genbank_coverage
-* standalone blast
-* mafft

 ##  genbank_coverage_complex.py

-For each sequences in *input_file* (or sequences loaded from GenBank nucleotide using query)
+For each sequences in `input_file` (or sequences loaded from GenBank nucleotide using query)
-performs standalone blast against reference sequences from *reference*, saves blast output table in 'blast_out' folder.
+performs standalone blast against reference sequences from `reference`, saves blast output table in `blast_out` folder.
-Then merges results using merge_coverage.py.
+Then merges results using `merge_coverage.py`.
 Draws a coverage plot and saves coverage values to the directory of input file.

 ### Usage
 ```